MageFront/MagentoSnippets/README.md

 1. `mg-rm + tab` | XML to removes a block
 1. `mg-set-template + tab` | Action to set a new root template
 1. `mg-xml-skinjs + tab` | Add skin js in XML
+1. `mg-xml-setcolumn + tab` | Add number of columns in product list
+1. `mg-xml-setcolumnsearch + tab` | Add number of columns in search or tag product list

 ### PHTML